We Reviewed Dozens Of The Best High School Apps So You Don’t Have To. Here Are Our Top Picks.

-This app is completely free to download and use.
-It’s highly rated on both app stores and features reviews by satisfied students bragging about improved grades and increased GPA scores.
+This app is completely free to download.
+In-app purchases range from $19 to $84.
+It’s highly rated on the Google app store and features reviews by satisfied students bragging about improved grades and increased GPA scores.
 It’s worth a look!

 If you or your student has trouble keeping track of upcoming exam dates and times, this is the app for you.
 It allows you to keep all these important appointments at hand in convenient style.
 You can color-code, set up a countdown clock if you are under a tight deadline, and set the app to send customized reminders and notifications.

-This app is free to download and offers an inexpensive in-app purchase to upgrade to premium level for just ninety-nine cents per year.
+This app is free to download and offers an inexpensive in-app purchase to upgrade to premium level for just $5.49 per year.
 Premium removes advertisements, adds 400 color icons for you to use, makes more detailed reminders possible, and more.

 Simplenote is a note-taking app that students may find to be invaluable in their classes.
 It’s simple to use- just open the app and start taking notes, brainstorming, listing, or writing whatever ideas need to be jotted down.
 The app backs up your work to the cloud, so you can later sync all of your devices and open your notes wherever you happen to be.

 Simplenote is completely free to download and use, and it’s powerful!
 Imagine taking your notes on your tablet in class, then opening them up on your computer in your room to study them or print them out.
 The app is very highly-rated on both app stores.
 You’ll want to download it to give it a try.